← Back to Blog

 Discover Bonsai all-in-one business management software.

-If you’re a freelancer or agency specializing in web development, you should consider adding web hosting to your repertoire of services.
+If you’re an agency specializing in web development, you should consider adding web hosting to your repertoire of services.
 It’s a lucrative industry that experiences more than 25% year-over-year growth, and you can tap into that growth as an added income.

 But hold on, you say, isn’t web hosting a dedicated service for which you need a specialized infrastructure?